Yasser-R/v1-payment-api/source/includes/_scheduledtransactions.md

 scheduleDate | | Date to initiate payment.
 If the transaction is funded by an ACH bank funding source, funds will be available to the recipient typically 1-3 business days after this date. assumeCosts | | Boolean.
 Set to `true` if the sender of the funds will assume the $0.25 transaction fee (only applies if transaction is greater than $10.00). notes | yes | Optional note to attach to transaction.
-Max 250 chars.
+Max 250 chars. metadata | yes | Optional JSON object of a maximum of 10 key-value pairs (each key and value must be less than 255 characters).
+[Read more](#metadata)

 ## List Scheduled Transactions
 ```shell